YOU still see the smoke before the seeding rigs are primed for action.

 To Mr Perry’s surprise and delight, the Mandako engineers have delivered, after working with him for the past four years on changing a prototype they built for Australian conditions.

 “We’ve been working the prototype in a range of conditions throughout the Wheatbelt and in South Australia and collecting feedback from farmers on ideas and improvements,” he said.

-“We’ll have two models here in September or October and apart from doing demos, they’ll be available for dry hire.”
+“We’ll have models for doing demos and they’ll also be available for dry hire.”

 According to Mr Perry, the new machine has vindicated his numerous trips to Canada to “get it right”.